gijit/gi/README.md

 History is stored in ~/.gijit.hist, and is preserved across `gi` restarts.
 It can be edited by removed sets of lines using the `:rm a-b` command.

+Commands executed in the current session appear after the `----- current session: -----` delineator.

 ~~~
  $ gi -q
 gi> :reset